Travel to Nubra Valley from Khardongla to one time highest motorable road

 I’ll end the blog for the fourth day here.
 I invite you to read the next blog (fifth day).
 Thank you for reading this blog.

-Also Read: Ladakh And Spiti Valley Trip With Kids
+Also Read: Ladakh Trip With Kids

 Roam in South Asia